Breast Lift in New York, NY

 Mastopexy may be performed in a hospital but more typically is performed in an outpatient surgery center or a surgeon’s office-based facility.
 The procedure is typically performed on an outpatient basis under general anesthesia and lasts from 1-½ to 3-½ hours.

-After surgery the breasts are wrapped with gauze dressings, over which an elastic bandage or a surgical bra is placed.
-After a few days a soft support bra can be used by the patient worn 24 hours a day for approximately one month.
+After surgery, the breasts are wrapped with gauze dressings, over which an elastic bandage or a surgical bra is placed.
+After a few days, a soft support bra can be used by the patient-worn 24 hours a day for approximately one month.
+Some patients report mild to moderate pain for the first few days postoperatively.
+Your surgeon can prescribe pain medication if you are uncomfortable.

 Frequently Asked Questions